Ozzymara/mind-haven/README.md

 ● **Deliver a calming, accessible experience**: use a clean, calming design with a soothing colour palette, clear structure, and responsive layout to ensure the site is easy to use on all devices.

-● **Ensure accessibility and usability**: adhere to accessibility best practices (colour contrast, alt text, semantic html) so the site adheres to all necessary standards and accessibility requirements.
+● **Ensure accessibility and usability**: adhere to accessibility best practices (colour contrast, alt text, semantic HTML) so the site adheres to all necessary standards and accessibility requirements.
 <br>
 <hr><p align="right" dir="auto"><a href="#-mind-haven">Back To Top</a></p>

 # 🧐 UX Design

-Designing a website that prioritises mental health required a thoughtful approach that balances aesthetics, accessibility, and user experience.
+Designing a website that prioritises mental health requires a thoughtful approach that balances aesthetics, accessibility, and user experience.

 ## 👤 User stories

-The user stories for this project as well as their acceptance criteria and tasks can be found in the project board.
+The user stories for this project, as well as their acceptance criteria and tasks, can be found in the project board.

 🔴 **Must-haves - Site Owner’s Goal**